Vym38224/Roze-Photography/README.md

    cd repository-name
 3. **Open the index.html file in your browser to view the application.**

+## Contributing
+No contributions are planned or needed for this project.
+If you have any feedback or suggestions, feel free to contact me.

 ## License
 This project is available under CC the BY-SA 4.0 license.
 More information here https://github.com/Vym38224/Roze-Photography?tab=License-1-ov-file.